 1. Apologies for Absence 2.
 Minutes of meeting Tuesday, 2 November 2021 of Shared Services Joint Committee (Pages 3 - 4) To be approved as a correct record for signing by the Chair.
 3. Minutes of meeting Tuesday, 16 November 2021 of Shared Services Joint Committee (Pages 5 - 6) To be approved as a correct record for signing by the Chair.
 4. Declarations of Any Interests Members are reminded of their responsibility to declare any pecuniary interest in respect of matters contained in this agenda.
 If you have a pecuniary interest you must withdraw from the meeting.
 Normally you should leave the room before the business starts to be discussed.
 You do, however, have the same right to speak as a member of the public and may remain in the room to enable you to exercise that right and then leave immediately.
 In either case you must not seek to improperly influence a decision on the matter.
-5. Shared Services Monitoring Report (Pages 7 - 32) Report of the Deputy Chief Executive attached.
-6. Future development of shared services (Pages 33 - 40) Report of the Deputy Chief Executive attached.
+5. Shared Services Monitoring (Pages 7 - 36) Report of the Deputy Chief Executive attached.
+6. Shared Services Future Development (Pages 37 - 44) Report of the Deputy Chief Executive attached.
+7. Exclusion of Press and Public